MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/windows.md

     System.Diagnostics.Debug.WriteLine("AccountsSettingsPane command invoked: " + command.Id);
 }

-// Configure which types accounts should be available to choose from.
+// Configure which types of accounts should be available to choose from.
 The default is MSA, but AAD is also supported. var webAccountProviderConfig = new WebAccountProviderConfig(WebAccountProviderType.Msa);

 // ClientId is only required for approving admin level consent in AAD tenants or for supporting advanced authentication scenarios like SSO.